-As a professional association, ICMA enforces the Code of Ethics through a formal review process administered by a peer review body, the ICMA Committee on Professional Conduct (CPC).
-The Rules of Procedure for Enforcement of the Code are designed to provide a reasonable process for investigating and determining whether a member has violated the Code, and to afford each individual member who is the subject of an investigation a full and fair opportunity to be heard throughout the process
+As a professional association, ICMA enforces its Code of Ethics through a formal review process administered by a peer review body, the ICMA Committee on Professional Conduct (CPC).
+The Rules of Procedure for Enforcement of the Code are designed to provide a reasonable process for investigating and determining whether a member has violated the Code, and to afford each individual member who is the subject of an investigation a full and fair opportunity to be heard throughout the process.

 Ethics Review Framework

 - The confidential review process begins when a written complaint is filed with ICMA accompanied by sufficient supporting documentation.

 - If the alleged misconduct is a potential violation of the Code, ICMA initiates the review process by providing the member with an opportunity to address the allegation.

 - The process provides for the appointment of a fact-finding committee where additional documentation is required.